-The executive committee consists of the President, President-Elect, Past President, chair of rEACH, chair of tEACH, chair of pEACH and the Treasurer.
-The executive committee are all trustees of the charity and look after the daily work and functions of the association which result from the decisions of the steering committee.
-The executive committee also prepares documents for the steering committee concerning strategic plans, budget planning, and finances.
+The Executive Committee consists of the President, President-Elect, Past President, chair of rEACH, chair of tEACH, chair of pEACH, chair of the Advisory Committee and the Treasurer.
+The Executive Committee are all trustees of the charity and look after the daily work and functions of the association including the strategic plan, budget planning and finances.
+They are the highest decision making body of the association.

 Sara Rubinelli is Assistant Professor in Health Communication at the University of Luzern (CH), Coordinator of the Human Functioning Unit and Leader of the Person-Centered Healthcare Group at Swiss Paraplegic Research (CH).
 She holds a degree in Classics and Philosophy from the Catholic University of Milan (I) and a PhD from the University of Leeds (UK) in the areas of logic, argumentation theory and rhetoric.
 From 2003 to 2009 she was the Scientific Coordinator of the Institute of Communication and Health of the University of Lugano (CH).

 Marcy Rosenbaum is Professor of Family Medicine and Faculty Development Consultant for the Office of Consultation and Research in Medical Education atthe University of Iowa.
 She has been actively involved in teaching, curriculum development and conducting research on clinician-patient communication for the more than 20 years.
 She also has spent her career conducting research and directing programs focused on enhancing medical faculty teaching skills in classroom and clinical settings, She has helped facilitate train the trainers seminars throughout the world.
 She helped found and is current Chair of the tEACH committee.